DS-567/ISCAS-2025-Live-Demo-Smart-Watchdog-Mechanism-for-Real-time-Fault-Detection-in-RISC-V/README.md

 This appears to be first instance of SNNs being used as a watchdog to detect faults/errors in a processing architecture.
 This repository is created to present this work and provide more detail the smart watchdog that was developed.
 The live demonstration at ISCAS showcases the smart watchdog delpoyed on FPGA hardware monitoring a RISC-V softcore (Neorv32) running a realisitic motor control task.

-# What is a Watchdog?
+# What is a Smart Watchdog?

-When a software program is written (e.g. C, assembly), compliation tools convert this high level code into a sequence of instructions.
-The CPU then fetches instructions dynamically to realise the program algorithm.
-Transient faults such as Single Event Upsets (SEUs) can corrupt this instruction sequence, causing the program to be executed incorrectly.
+When a software program is written for an embedded processors (e.g. in C, or assembly), compliation toolchains convert this high level code into a sequence of instructions.
+The CPU then fetches instructions dynamically to execute the program algorithm.
+Transient faults such as Single Event Upsets (SEUs) can corrupt this sequence of instruction executed, causing the processor to deviate away from the correct program flow.
 This is known as a Control Flow Error (CFE).

 A watchdog is an independant hardware component that monitors the execution of a software program during runtime, and can detect when CFEs occur.
-This smart watchdog uses a SNN to make decisions on program execution based on an offline training process.
+We call this a smart watchdog as it uses a brain-like circuit (SNN) that can be trained to make decisions on program execution based on a training process.

-A methodology detailing the stages of developing the smart watchdog can be found [here](/Methodology/README.md).
+A methodology detailing the stages of developing this smart watchdog can be found [here](/Methodology/README.md).

 # Live Demonstration of Smart Watchdog

+This live demonstration

 # Citation